jmriosal/peft-sparta/README.md

 ### Input templates

-Sometimes the input to the model may need to be formated before our adapted model can processs it.
+Sometimes the input to the model may need to be formatted before our adapted model can processs it.
-This is typicaly the case when using instruction-following models, for which wrapping the input within an instruction, formated with the model chat template, can be advantageous.
-In these cases, we can use the following *input_template* argument to format raw inputs into the format used during training.
+This is typicaly the case when using instruction-following models, for which wrapping the input within an instruction, formatted with the model's chat template, can be advantageous.
+In these cases, we can use the following *input_template* argument to specify the formatting used over raw inputs during training.

 To see this, let's use [another SpaRTA adapter](https://huggingface.co/jesusriosal/sparta-gemma_2b_it-sst2) for *sentiment classification* based on the [google/gemma-2b-it](https://huggingface.co/google/gemma-2b-it) model.